ibm-cloud-docs/openwhisk/actions_java.md

 ## Including dependencies in Java actions

-To use a 3rd party dependency in your Java action, the action jar archive must include all libraries.
+To use a 3rd party dependency in your Java action, the action JAR archive must include all libraries.
-You can use a build a tool such as [Gradle](https://gradle.org) to fetch the libraries from a repository like Maven Central and build a final jar archive that includes your code and all dependencies.
+You can use a build a tool such as [Gradle](https://gradle.org) to fetch the libraries from a repository like Maven Central and build a final JAR archive that includes your code and all dependencies.

-Here is an example using Gradle to build a Java action that leverages the library `com.google.zxing` that provides the functionality to genrate a QR code image.
+Here is an example using Gradle to build a Java action that leverages the library `com.google.zxing` that provides the functionality to generate a QR code image.

 1. Create a file `build.gradle` and specify the dependencies.